lammps/lammps/doc/src/fix_balance.rst

-   At each re-balance operation, the bisectioning for each cutting plane (line in 2d) typically starts with low and high bounds separated by the extent of a processor's sub-domain in one dimension.
+   At each re-balance operation, the bisectioning for each cutting plane (line in 2d) typically starts with low and high bounds separated by the extent of a processor's subdomain in one dimension.
 The size of this bracketing region shrinks based on the local density, as described above, which should typically be 1/2 or more every iteration.
 Thus if :math:`N_\text{iter}` is specified as 10, the cutting